jrean/laravel-user-verification/README.md

 `resources/views/emails/user-verification.blade.php`.
 The view will receive the `$user` variable which contains the user details such as the verification token.
 Here is a sample e-mail view content to get you started with:
+**The link url must contain the verification token as parameter + (mandatory) a query string with the user's e-mail as parameter.**

 ```
 Click here to verify your account: <a href="{{ $link = url('verification', $user->verification_token) . '?email=' . urlencode($user->email) }}"> {{ $link }}</a>